A Combinatorial classification of postcritically fixed Newton maps: Introduction

 \subsection{Notation}

 Let $f$ be a Newton map.
-A point $z \in \C$ is called a {\em pole} if $f(z)=\infty$ and a {\em prepole} if $f^{\circ k}(z)=\infty$ for some minimal $k>1$.
-If $g:\Cc \to \Cc$ is a branched covering map, we call a point $z \in \Cc$ a {\em critical point} if $g$ is not injective in any neighborhood of $z$.
-For the Newton map $f$, this is equivalent to saying that $z\in\C$ and $f'(z)=0$, because $\infty$ is never a critical point of $f$.
-It follows from the Riemann-Hurwitz formula \cite[Theorem 7.2]{Milnor} that a degree-$d$ branched covering map of $\Cc$ has exactly $2d-2$ critical points, counting multiplicities.
+A point $z \in \C$ is called a \emph{pole} if $f(z)=\infty$ and a \emph{prepole} if $f^{\circ k}(z)=\infty$ for some $k> 1$.
+If $g:\Cc \to \Cc$ is a branched covering map, we call a point $z \in \Cc$ a \emph{critical point of $g$} if $g$ is not injective in any neighborhood of $z$.
+For the Newton map $f$, this is equivalent to saying that $z\in\C$ and $f'(z)=0$ because $\infty$ is never a critical point of $f$.
+It follows from the Riemann-Hurwitz formula \cite[Theorem 7.2]{Milnor} that a degree $d$ branched covering map of $\Cc$ has exactly $2d-2$ critical points, counting multiplicities.
+A \emph{closed topological disk} will be a subset of $\hat \C$ homeomorphic to $\ovl \disk$ (with Jordan boundary), and we set $D_r(a):=\{z\in\C\colon |z-a|<r\}$.

-\begin{definition}[Postcritically Fixed] Let $g:\Cc \to \Cc$ be a branched covering map of degree $d\geq 2$ with (not necessarily distinct) critical points $c_1,\dots,c_{2d-2}$.
-We denote the set of {\em critical values} of $g$ by
+\begin{definition}[Postcritically fixed] Let $g:\Cc \to \Cc$ be a branched covering map of degree $d \geqslant 2$ with (not necessarily distinct) critical points $c_1,\dots,c_{2d-2}$.
+Then $g$ is called \emph{postcritically finite} if the set